Sandeepkulkarni77/lemici-devops-assignment/README.md

 #Task-2:
 1-A LoadBalancer Service is defined to expose the application externally.
 2-This is a dummy configuration provided as YAML only and was not deployed to an actual Kubernetes cluster, as deployment was not required for this assignment.

+Part-4
+#CI/CD pipeline
+1-A GitHub Actions workflow is implemented to automate the CI process.
+2-The pipeline triggers on every push to the main branch and performs the following steps:
+- Checks out the source code
+- Builds the Docker image for the application
+- Runs basic tests (simulated for this assignment)
+- Simulates pushing the Docker image to DockerHub

+#Workflow execution
+The screenshot below shows a successful execution of the GitHub Actions pipeline: